1984 NASCAR Winston Cup Series: Budweiser 500

-Richard Petty had not won at Dover Downs International Speedway since 1979 and had not won the track's spring/early summer race since 1969.
-But he battled Bill Elliott, Tim Richmond, and Harry Gant to the win, his 199th Winston Cup win.
+The Budweiser 500 was held on May 20 at Dover Downs International Speedway.
+Ricky Rudd won the pole.
+Richard Petty held off Bill Elliott, Tim Richmond, and Harry Gant to score his 199th Winston Cup victory.
 Gant led 218 laps but fell out while running in the top five 108 laps from the end, while Elliott cut a tire while running second with 40 to go.
 It was Petty's first win not with Petty Enterprises since driving a Don Robertson Plymouth to two wins in 1970.